- 1. Do market research and compile a solid business plan

 - And if there’s strong competition in the area.

 This information will help you come up with a unique selling proposition (USP) that shows what makes your restaurant stand out from the competition.
-It will also lay the foundation for your business plan, which is the next step you must take.
+It will also lay the foundation for your “how to start a quick service restaurant” business plan, which is the next step you must take.

 A quick service restaurant business plan should contain: